 Within Te Papa peninsula there are:

-The Te Papa plan is only one of many projects that helps us to plan for the future of Tauranga.
+The Te Papa Plan is only one of many projects that helps us to plan for the future of Tauranga.
 By working together, we can collectively deliver better outcomes on this growth journey.

 Relationship to other projects

-The Te Papa Plan is strongly linked to several other projects including the Urban Form and Transport Initiative (UFTI) and Tauranga City’s Plan Change 26 for Housing Choice.
+The plan is strongly linked to several other projects including the Urban Form and Transport Initiative (UFTI) and Tauranga City’s Plan Change 26 for Housing Choice.
 Together, UFTI, the Te Papa Plan and the Plan Changes (rezoning land) are laying out the pathway for the sustainable growth of our city, including working with central government and other partners to enable the infrastructure and funding we need now and in the future.

 Other projects currently underway that will influence the Te Papa Plan include a review of the City Centre Strategy and a community facilities needs analysis which looks at future requirements for libraries, community centres, swimming pools and indoor recreation centres.